 A half-mile trail runs through the southern section of this property that has long been planned to become part of the citywide trails system.
 Historically, when the property was privately owned, some community members used the trail as a place to walk with their dogs off leash.
 A previous owner put up a fence, locked gate and no trespassing signs, but the public continued to use the property.
 Under city and county laws, dogs on city trails must be on a maximum 6 foot leash, and dogs are not allowed in city parks, except dog parks.
 City staff presented a comprehensive overview of the issues involved at the April 23, 2019, City Council meeting.
 You can read the report or watch the presentation video.

-Why does the property need to be closed for a few months?
+When will the property reopen?
 When city arborists and maintenance staff inspected the property to assess its condition, they identified the following work needed to make the site safe for public access and to protect the habitat preserves:

 Trash and debris removal

 Plant and wildlife surveying

 Trail surface maintenance (addressing drainage and erosion issues)

 Trail signs, trail demarcation (usually wooden post and rail fencing), dog waste bag stations and recycling/trash containers

 This work is complete and the trail is now open to the public.

 Will dogs be allowed to be off leash?
 Current county and city laws don’t allow dogs to be off leash on city trails, so initially, dogs will need to be leashed.
 Currently, dogs are not allowed (leashed or unleashed) in the open space and preserve areas adjacent to the trail.

 What options will be considered for the long-term plan?
 There are about 13 acres that can be used by the public.
 The rest needs to be protected because it’s home to sensitive habitat.
 The 13 acres fall under the city’s open space designation, which includes park-like uses and trails.